jasonbayton/11ty/_src/android/android-enterprise-faq/manage-bind-account.md

 In other words, don't do what I did when I bound my EMM to `emmsetup@gmail.com` back in 2017 (see above).

-Note also that **Google Workspace accounts are not supported** for administering enterprises.
+Note also that **Google Workspace accounts are not supported** for administering enterprises with the legacy bind management flow.
 If a Google Workspace user is invited, they will receive an invite only to be informed "G Suite users are not supported":

 ![](https://cdn.bayton.org/uploads/android/android-enterprise-faq/manage-bind-account/Screenshot_2023-05-13_08.11.58.png)